Power to Weight Ratio Calculator Cycling

 Calculating FTP (Functional Threshold Power) on a spin bike is challenging since spin bikes typically do not have integrated power meters.
 However, you can estimate FTP indirectly by using perceived exertion and heart rate.
 Perform a 20-minute maximum effort on the spin bike, record your average heart rate during the effort, and use it as a reference for future training.
 While not as precise as power-based FTP testing, this method can still provide valuable guidance for training intensity.

-See also Husky Weight Calculator
+See also Grams to Atomic Mass Calculator

 How fast is a bike at 300 watts?